Skip to content

 • Special Sessions – innovative formats determined by session chair (e.g. book talks, workshops – single- or multi-day, pre-formed sessions, etc.).
 Feel free to reach out to the Program Committee if you would like to suggest a format!)

-Round 3, Open call for individual submissions to all open sessions.
+Round Three, Open Call for individual submissions to all open sessions.

 This round is the largest.
 Individuals may apply to any session from the list of sessions (except for project sessions).
-The chair(s) of each session will later review all submissions and decide upon the participants.
+The chair(s) of each session will later review all submissions and select participants.
+A list of available sessions will be available on the website after Round Three closes.

 Membership Rules